 After about eighteen months of toiling the Opening Day was held on Saturday, November 23rd 1922.
 Mr. A. M. Nicholas, the inaugural President, drove the first ball off the first tee and declared the “Point Lonsdale Golf Links” officially open.

 Almost 100 years later, the Club now known as Lonsdale Links (Lonsdale Golf Club Inc.) has undergone a complete course and Clubhouse redevelopment, subdividing and selling land, as well as purchasing neighbouring farmland to extend onto.
-The redevelopment is due to be complete in December 2020.
+The redeveloped course and new clubhouse opened to the public in December 2020.

 We look forward to celebrating the Club’s Centenary Anniversary in 2022.